Watch our video on how to identify and trade piercing patterns.

 It's good to look at larger time frames like the daily chart.
 This allows you to see the bigger picture.
 You can spot the symmetrical triangle patterns or bull pennants and bear pennants.
 Zoom in and see patterns like the cup and handle or head and shoulders pattern.

 You can then zoom in again and see the even smaller patterns like piercing patterns or shooting star patterns.
-Candlesticks not only tell a story by themselves, the group together tell bigger stories.
+Candlesticks not only tell a story by themselves, the group together tell bigger stories (bookmark our penny stocks list and stock watch lists pages, which are updated daily).

 You can't buy or sell a stock based off piercing patterns alone.
-While they do indicate when you should buy a stock or close your short position, you need conformation.
+While they do indicate when you should buy a stock or close your short position, you need confirmation.

 Confirmation is given by indicators such as moving averages, MACD (moving average convergence divergence) and RSI (relative strength index).
 Moving averages such as the simple moving average formula act as support and resistance.